 10.24.2.7 Sharing an EDCA TXOP

-This mode applies only to an AP that supports DL-MU-MIMO.
 The AC associated with the EDCAF that gains an EDCA TXOP becomes the primary AC.
-TXOP sharing is allowed when primary AC traffic is transmitted in a VHT (11ah)or S1G MU PPDU and resources permit traffic from secondary ACs to be included, targeting up to four STAs.
-The inclusion of secondary AC traffic in a VHT (11ah)or S1G MU PPDU shall not increase the duration of the VHT (11ah)or S1G MU PPDU beyond that required to transport the primary AC traffic.
-If a destination is targeted by frames in the queues of both the primary AC and at least one secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmissions within a TXOP.
-The decision of which secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope of this standard.
+TXOP sharing is allowed when primary AC traffic is transmitted and resources permit traffic from secondary ACs to be included..
+If a TXOP holder has frames in its primary AC and at least one secondary AC queue, frames in secondary AC queues may be transmitted if the secondary AC has higher priority than the primary AC and after all queues associated with the primary AC are empty.
+If the inclusion of secondary AC traffic in a VHT (11ah) or S1G MU PPDU does not increase the duration of the VHT (11ah) or S1G MU-PPDU beyond that required for the transport of the primary AC traffic, for a VHT (11ah) or S1G MU PPDU, traffic from secondary ACs having lower priority than that of the primary AC may also be included traffic may be included.
+TXOP sharing is not allowed for secondary ACs for which the AP requires admission control and for which the used_time value reaches or exceeds the admitted_time value.
+The decision of which higher priority secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope of this standard.

 When sharing, the TXOP limit that applies is the TXOP limit of the primary AC.
+Furthermore, for secondary ACs for which the AP requires admission control the constraints of 10.24.4 (Admission control at the HC) apply.

 NOTE—An AP can protect an immediate response by preceding the VHT (11ah)or S1G MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1) with an RTS/CTS exchange or a CTS-to-self transmission.

-An illustration of TXOP sharing is shown in Figure 10-27 (Illustration of TXOP sharing and PPDU construction).
-In this figure, the AP has frames in queues of three of its ACs.
-It is assumed that the TXOP was obtained by AC_VI and is shared by AC_VO and AC_BE.
-It is also assumed that these frames are targeting three STAs, STA-1 to STA-3.

 10.24.2.8 Multiple frame transmission in an EDCA TXOP

 A frame exchange, in the context of multiple frame transmission in an EDCA TXOP, may be one of the following: